lk-geimfari/mimesis/docs/glossary.rst

     schema context
         A context object passed to :meth:`~mimesis.schema.Schema.map`
-        transformation functions.
-It exposes the current item index, seed, and custom data set via :meth:`~mimesis.schema.Schema.with_context`.
+        transformers that need more than the item itself.
+It exposes the current row index, schema seed, and shared run metadata set via :meth:`~mimesis.schema.Schema.with_context` (for example tenant or
+        environment labels).

         See :py:class:`~mimesis.schema.SchemaContext` and the guide section
         *Transforming Items with map() and SchemaContext* in :doc:`schema`.